Skip to content

 Cybersecurity Gamification:

-It's no secret that cybersecurity can be a bit of a dry topic for most people, unless it's already part of your day-to-day or you're particularly interested in the field.
-Making it interesting is the key to getting staff more engaged with security practices and tips - so how do you make it more compelling?
+It's no secret that cybersecurity can be a bit of a dry topic for most people unless it's already part of their daily lives or they're particularly interested in the field.
+Making it interesting is the key to getting staff more engaged with security practices and tips, so how do you make it more compelling?

-Gamification is the process of adding gameplay elements to training or similar activities in the hopes of better retention of information.
-While gamification is not a new process, many workplaces are translating this beneficial practice for cybersecurity training to assist in keeping staff up to date with different security procedures.
+Gamification is the process of adding gameplay elements to training or similar activities in the hopes of better information retention.
+While gamification is not a new process, many workplaces are using this beneficial practice for cybersecurity training to assist in keeping staff up to date with different security procedures.

 IT company Delinea states that: